soso2011/CAREU---AI-based-ASI-agent-Tracker/README.md

 A next generation multi-agent system built for the ASI Agents Track, combining the power of Fetch.ai’s uAgents framework and SingularityNET’s MeTTa Knowledge Graph which showcases decentralized, autonomous agents can reason, collaborate, and act across chains, driving a composable, ethical, and accessible AI ecosystem under ASI Alliance.

 🎯 Project Overview
-MediChain AI is a decentralized healthcare diagnostic system that combines Fetch.ai's autonomous agents with SingularityNET's MeTTa knowledge graphs to provide accurate, explainable medical assessments accessible through ASI:One chat interface.
+CAREU AI is a decentralized healthcare diagnostic system that combines Fetch.ai's autonomous agents with SingularityNET's MeTTa knowledge graphs to provide accurate, explainable medical assessments accessible through ASI:One chat interface.

 Problem Statement: Medical misdiagnosis affects 12 million Americans annually, leading to $40 billion in healthcare costs and thousands of preventable deaths.
 Current solutions lack transparency, scalability, and 24/7 accessibility.